ameerahaider/Terraform-AWS-Infrastructure/README.md

    The ALB module creates an Application Load Balancer to distribute incoming traffic across multiple instances in the Auto Scaling Group.
 It also sets up a target group to route requests to instances.

+## User Data Scripts

+- **Jump Server User Data**:
+  This script updates the system, installs Apache web server and PHP 7, starts the Apache service, and sets up WordPress for the jump server instance.

+- **Database Server User Data**:
+  This script updates the system, installs MariaDB server, configures MariaDB to listen on all IP addresses, creates a database and user for the web application, and restarts the MariaDB service.

 ## Variables

 The infrastructure code uses variables to customize the deployment according to your requirements.
 The `Variables.tfvar` file contains all the variables with their default values.
 You can modify these variables as needed to suit your use case.